akamholz/WeaverUnlimited/README.md

 # WeaverUnlimited
-Recreation of popular of World-type game "Weaver"
+Recreation of popular of Wordle-type game "Weaver"

 Project Description: